CSCI-40500-Summer-2025/Project-4/README.md

    - Go to the form responses tab and click "Link to Sheets"
    - Choose "Create a new spreadsheet" with any name
    - In the spreadsheet, go to File → Download → Comma Separated Values (.csv)
-   - Rename this file `data.csv` and place it in the same folder as the project files
+   - Rename this file `data.csv` and place it in the same folder as the project files INSTEAD of the data.csv provided in the repo
 3. **Run the program** and follow the directions.

 # Prototyping